-- 4.1 Therapeutic meals - (a) If authorized by the Care Manager, a Provider must furnish a therapeutic meal.
+4.1 Therapeutic meals

+- (a) If authorized by the Care Manager, a Provider must furnish a therapeutic meal.
 A therapeutic meal is a diet ordered by a physician, or another healthcare professional with prescriptive authority, as part of a treatment of a disease or a clinical condition to eliminate, decrease, or increase certain foods, nutrients or substances in the diet.
-It is a food regimen requiring a daily minimum or maximum amount of one or more specific nutrients or a specific distribution of one or more nutrients.

-- (b) Council on Aging determines which therapeutic meals the Provider may furnish.
-Current meal plans considered for therapeutic reimbursement include: Gluten Free, Carbohydrate Controlled, Renal Dialysis Management, Cardiac and Dysphagia Management Level 1 & Level 2. - (c) The provider shall only provide a therapeutic diet to a consumer if the provider receives a diet order for the consumer. - (d) The Provider shall obtain the diet order from the physician or healthcare professional with prescriptive authority for a therapeutic meal.
-The diet order must be any time the diet order is changed, and verified at least annually. - (e) The Provider shall ensure that the therapeutic meal contains nutrients consistent with the diet order by utilizing a meal plan approved by a Licensed Dietitian.
+It is a food regimen requiring a daily minimum or maximum amount of one or more specific nutrients or a specific distribution of one or more nutrients. - (b) Council on Aging determines which therapeutic meals the Provider may furnish.
+Current meal plans considered for therapeutic reimbursement include: Gluten Free, Diabetic, Renal, Cardiac, Dysphagia Management Level 1 & Level 2 and Lactose Free. - (c) The provider may begin delivery of a therapeutic diet at start of service.
+The provider must obtain a diet order within 30 days of start of service, in order to continue providing the therapeutic diet. - (d) The Provider shall obtain the diet order from the physician or healthcare professional with prescriptive authority for a therapeutic meal.
+The diet order must be obtained any time the diet order is changed, and verified at least annually.
+A statement of approval from the physician or healthcare professional with prescriptive authority must be obtained before changing from a therapeutic diet to a regular diet. - (e) The Provider shall ensure that the therapeutic meal is consistent with the diet order by utilizing a meal plan approved by a Licensed Dietitian.